 I only ever struggled with it once and this was on a hot Australian summer day when I was going through chemotherapy.
 At first I thought I had a sunburn, but my skin wasn’t red.
 My arm felt really sore from elbow to wrist and it wasn’t until I compared one wrist to the other that I could see the swelling on the affected side.
-I was rather surprised because I’d only lost three lymph nodes!
+I was rather surprised because I’d only had three lymph nodes excised!

 What Exactly Is Lymphedema?

-According to dictionary.com: “the accumulation of lymph in soft tissue with accompanying swelling, often of the extremities: sometimes caused by inflammation, obstruction, or removal of lymph channels”.
+Lymphedema is (according to dictionary.com) “the accumulation of lymph in soft tissue with accompanying swelling, often of the extremities: sometimes caused by inflammation, obstruction, or removal of lymph channels”.
 Lymphedema, as it relates to breast cancer, sometimes occurs after some (or all) lymph nodes are removed on the side of the body where the cancer occurred.

 - a feeling of heaviness or tightness